cbkinase/StructyHub/README.md

     <img src="https://user-images.githubusercontent.com/53124886/111952712-34f12300-8aee-11eb-9fdd-ad579a1eb235.png" alt="Chrome-Webstore-Logo"/>
   </a>
 </p>

 ## What is StructyHub?

-Welcome to StructyHub, a Chrome extension designed to seamlessly integrate your coding practice with GitHub.
+Welcome to StructyHub, a Chrome extension designed to easily integrate your coding practice with GitHub.
 Inspired by <a href="https://chrome.google.com/webstore/detail/leethub/aciombdipochlnkbpcbgdpjffcfdbggi">LeetHub</a>, StructyHub automates the process of pushing your successful code solutions to a dedicated GitHub repository whenever you pass all tests on a Structy problem.
-This tool aims to streamline your workflow and showcase your coding journey, making it an ideal companion for both learning and professional development.

 ## How can I use it?